BOE Approves All Day Kindergarten at Every Elementary School

-Campus High School is pleased to announce that they have been authorized to offer the prestigious International Baccalaureate (IB) Diploma Program and will begin its first classes in the fall of 2013.
+Campus High School offers the prestigious International Baccalaureate (IB) Diploma Program and will begin its second year in the fall of 2014.
 Any student from throughout the surrounding area who want to a challenging and rewarding opportunity is eligible to apply to the program.
 International Baccalaureate schools offer an integrated approach to college preparation that includes not only challenging coursework, but also develops a global perspective and awareness that will be critical to the success of students as they prepare for the changing and emerging careers of this century.
 Families of incoming or current students who would like to explore the diploma program are encouraged to contact Assistant Principal Joe Sailors at email@example.com or Gifted Coordinator Caylene Burns at firstname.lastname@example.org.
 Additionally, please visit the Diploma Program page on the IB website at http://www.ibo.org/diploma.
 Out of district students are encouraged to apply for the International Baccalaureate Diploma program and will be accepted based on space available and academic history.

 HOPE is Here!